 - 1. Be high school graduates or have satisfactory scores on the test of General Education Development (GED) and be 18 years of age. - 2.
-Have satisfactory scores on required pre-entrance exams: - -ACT scores preferred and can be no older than 5 years - -Enhanced ACT composite score of at least 17 - -ACT Reading score of at least 18 - -Compass scores can be no older than 5 years - -Compass reading 81+ - -Compass math 39+ - -Compass writing essay score 6+ with 58 - -Compass writing essay 5+ with 59+ - -THEA scores can be no older than 5 years - -ASSET test, taken at WCJC only, scores can be no older than 5 years - -All applicants must be TSI satisfied - 3.
-A complete health declaration form must be turned in to the director before the first day of class.
-The form will be provided to the student. - 4.
+Have satisfactory scores on the pre-entrance exam: - -ACT scores can be no older than 5 years - -Enhanced ACT composite score of at least 17+ - -ACT Reading score of at least 18+ - 3.
+Be TSI satisfied with the college - 4.
+Submit high school transcripts, and all transcripts from each college attended - 5.
+Submit a complete health declaration form and it must be turned in to the director before the first day of class.
+The form will be provided to the student. - 6.
 Provide evidence of current certification for American Heart Association for Healthcare Providers (CPR).
 This certification must be maintained while enrolled in the program.
-Online CPR will not be accepted. - 5.
+Online CPR will not be accepted. - 7.
 Submit documentation of TB skin test.
-Positive results of the TB skin test must be followed up by a chest x-ray or accompanied by a statement from a physician identifying the reason for a positive test and any needed treatment/follow-up. - 6.
-Students must have the influenza vaccine prior to the first week in October.
-Evidence of flu vaccines is required by clinical sites. - 7.
-Provide evidence of required immunizations or immunity to: Diphtheria-tetanus, measles, mumps, rubella, and Hepatitis B. The Hepatitis B vaccine series takes six months to complete and the first Hepatitis B vaccine must have documentation of at least one vaccine prior to the application deadline.
+Positive results of the TB skin test must be followed up by a chest x-ray or accompanied by a statement from a physician identifying the reason for a positive test and any needed treatment/follow-up. - 8.
+Have the influenza vaccine prior to the first week in November.
+Evidence of flu vaccines is required by clinical sites. - 9.
+Provide evidence of required immunizations or immunity to: Diphtheria-tetanus, measles, mumps, rubella, and Hepatitis B. The Hepatitis B vaccine series takes six months to complete and the first Hepatitis B vaccine must have documentation of at least one vaccine prior to the application deadline. - 10.
+Take the final examinations, for consideration of readmission, in the courses that he/she has completed satisfactorily, and score a 75% or higher.
+The selection committee will review the results on an individual basis and determine admission status. - 11.
+Take BIOL 2401 and BIOL 2402 within the past 5 years and pass with a grade of "C" or higher to be exempt from VNSG 1420.
+Take BIOL 2420 within the past 5 years and pass with a grade of "C" or higher to be exempt from VNSG 1115.

-- 8. For consideration of readmission, an applicant must take the final examinations in the courses that he/she has completed satisfactorily, and score a 75% or higher.
-The selection committee will review the results on an individual basis and determine admission status. - 9.
-Applicants will be exempt from VNSG 1420 if they have taken BIOL 2401 and BIOL 2402 within the past 5 years and passed with a grade of "C" or higher.
-Applicants will be exempted from VNSG 1115 if they have taken BIOL 2420 within the past 5 years and passed with a grade of "C" or higher.
-Applicants will be exempted from SRGT 1301 if they have taken HITT 1305 and passed with a grade of "C" or higher. - 10.
-Attend one information session prior to the May application deadline.
+12. Attend one information session prior to the May application deadline.
 The sessions will be by appointment only.
 Please call 979-532-6491 and speak to the program secretary for details.